shlomiNugarker/mern-starter/README.md

-# 🚀 Raz Project - Full Stack Web Application
+# 🚀 mern-starter Project - Full Stack Web Application

 ## 📌 Overview

-Raz Project is a **full-stack web application** built using **React (Vite) for the frontend** and **Node.js (Express, TypeScript) with MongoDB for the backend**.
+mern-starter Project is a **full-stack web application** built using **React (Vite) for the frontend** and **Node.js (Express, TypeScript) with MongoDB for the backend**.
 The project includes authentication, user management, and a clean UI based on Tailwind CSS and ShadCN UI components.

 ---